benmcrae/iwc-infrastructure-test/README.md

 * **[CON-002]** httpd process should be running
 * **[CON-003]** The parent httpd process should be owned by root

 Below are the tests I have written through my findings when navigating the server.
+The idea is to turn these tests green!

 * **[FIX-001]** Create 'apache' user
 * **[FIX-002]** Create 'apache' group